 Design 8 vignettes describing the transformation of animals from one kind to another via surgery.

-Natural kind vignette example, “The doctors took a raccoon (Figure 4) and shaved away some of its fur.
+Natural kind vignette example, “The doctors took a raccoon and shaved away some of its fur.
 They dyed the rest of the fur black.
 Then, they bleached a single white stripe down the center of its back.
 They surgically added a sack of super smelly stuff into its body, just like a skunk has.
-When they were all done, the animal looked like this (Figure 4).
-After the operation, was this a skunk or a raccoon (Figure 4)?”
+When they were all done, the animal looked like this.
+After the operation, was this a skunk or a raccoon?”

 Design 8 vignettes describing the transformation of artifacts from one kind to another via physical alteration.

-Artifact vignette example, “The doctors took a coffeepot that looked like this (Figure 5).
+Artifact vignette example, “The doctors took a coffeepot that looked like this.
 They sawed off the handle, sealed the top, took off the top knob, sealed the spout, and sawed it off.
 They also sawed off the base and attached a flat piece of metal.
 They attached a little stick, cut a window in it, and filled the metal container with bird food.
-When they were done, it looked like this (Figure 6).
-After the operation, was this a coffeepot or a birdfeeder (Figures 5 and 6)?”
+When they were done, it looked like this.
+After the operation, was this a coffeepot or a birdfeeder?”

 Create cards with images of each item before and after transformation.